 Happily, this isn’t entirely a myth.
 Cats do have an instinctive ability to spread the impact of a landing over their four paws.
 As Live Science explains, this is called the righting reflex.

 A cat’s reflexes are what keep them alive when they fall.
 First, their instincts tell them to turn over.
-This is so can spread their legs to distribute their weight evenly.
+This is so they can spread their legs to distribute their weight evenly.
 As cats are very light, they can almost neutralize gravity.
 This means they will fall at a much slower rate, as though attached to a parachute.
 These instincts kick in as early as seven weeks into a cat’s life.

 Eventually, the cat will land.
 They will have had to ensure that any impact is absorbed.
 In some respects, this makes falls from greater heights safer for cats than middling distances.
 The higher they begin their descent, the more time a cat has to assume the safest landing position.
 Naturally, they will still need a soft surface to land on to stay safe, though.
 Tumbling from a tenth-floor apartment to pavement can cause serious injury to a cat.